thecodingmachine/symfony-boilerplate/docs/docs/1_Get Started/1_1_Overview.md

 :::note

-📣 In production, you may externalize them to the equivalent services from your provider.
+📣&nbsp;&nbsp;In production, you may externalize them to the equivalent services from your provider.

 :::